 Dying – Lessons Learned From My Aunty Kay

-May 20th was the fourth anniversary of my Aunt Kay’s passing.
+Last May was the ninth anniversary of my Aunt Kay’s passing.
 Her memory lives on in my life in a multitude of ways.
 She taught me how to live life to the fullest.
 On her 80th birthday, I joined her in jumping out of a perfectly good airplane – need I say more?
 She set a beautiful example of how to be prepared for death.
 She had burial arrangements made years ahead of time, and did her estate planning for passing on investment assets.
 She gave away her jewelry, told the stories to us, and watched us enjoy her gifts.
 When we would visit her while she still lived on her own, she would make sure I knew the code to her safe, as well as show me where her cremation clothes were (OK, that part was a bit weird).

 But what about that space we will all find ourselves?
 That space where we are no longer thriving in our living but have crossed over into the inevitable chapter of death.
 I learned things from Kay.
 Some I want to replicate and others that I hope play out differently.